 This set a new precedent for comparative negligence to be used in future cases in California.

-n personal injury cases, any financial awards will be dependent on a whole range of factors, such as the victim’s medical bills relating to the accident, the cost of property damage, lost wages, and potential future rehabilitation expenses, as well as compensation for pain and suffering.
+n personal injury cases, any financial awards will depend on a whole range of factors, such as the victim’s medical bills relating to the accident, the cost of property damage, lost wages, and potential future rehabilitation expenses, as well as compensation for pain and suffering.

-As such, there is no set compensation amount that can be expected.
+As such, no set compensation amount can be expected.
 It will be entirely dependent on the specific circumstances of an individual case.

-In a comparative negligence case, the amount decided on will be diluted based on the percentage of fault which is attributed to the person in question.
+In a comparative negligence case, the amount decided on will be diluted based on the percentage of fault attributed to the person in question.

 Comparative negligence can also help determine compensation awards in cases involving multiple defendants.

-The rule can be used to assign fault percentages to each defendant, which will determine how much each has to pay in compensation to the victim.
+The rule can assign fault percentages to each defendant, determining how much each has to pay in compensation to the victim.

-In some cases, there may be two at-fault parties involved in an accident who both decide to sue the other.
-Once again, comparative fault could be used to decide on the correct level of fault for each party, with both paying (and receiving) compensation, which will be reduced based on their fault percentage.
+In some cases, two at-fault parties may be involved in an accident, and both decide to sue the other.
+Once again, the comparative fault could be used to decide on the correct level of fault for each party, with both paying (and receiving) compensation, which will be reduced based on their fault percentage.

 Trying to get your head around the negligence system can be a minefield.
-Hopefully our guide has provided a good understanding of the comparative negligence rules and applications.
-However, it is still best to leave your case in the hands of the expert personal injury attorneys at Bisnar Chase.
+Hopefully, our guide has provided a good understanding of the comparative negligence rules and applications.
+However, it is still best to leave your case to the expert personal injury attorneys at Bisnar Chase.

-Whether you have been involved in a car accident, or have suffered another kind of personal injury in a shared-blame situation, Bisnar Chase can help.
-With 40 years in business and more than $650 million won for our clients, we are at our best when fighting for personal injury justice.
+Whether you have been involved in a car accident or have suffered another kind of personal injury in a shared-blame situation, Bisnar Chase can help.
+With 45 years in business and more than $750 million won for our clients, we are at our best when fighting for personal injury justice.
 Bisnar Chase has a 99% success rate and specializes in achieving the best possible outcomes for clients.
-Trust our skilled attorneys to navigate comparative negligence regulations, argue your case effectively, and secure the best possible compensation package for your pain and suffering.
+Trust our skilled attorneys to navigate comparative negligence regulations, argue your case effectively, and secure the best compensation package for your pain and suffering.